Does Ozempic make you tired?

 Ozempic side effects

-While drowsiness and fatigue are not common side effects of Ozempic, other minor side effects are common while taking Ozempic.
+Other side effects are also common while taking Ozempic.
 However, most people find them to be manageable, and they can even resolve with time.

 The most common side effects tend to be gastrointestinal in nature, which makes sense considering that one of Ozempic’s key effects is to slow your digestion down.
 Possible side effects can include:

 Side effect severity tends to go up with higher doses of Ozempic.
-Finding the sweet spot between seeing the benefit of the drug while minimizing side effects is a key element of figuring out the right dose of Ozempic with your healthcare provider, and works well for the vast majority of users; in clinical trials very few people stopped taking Ozempic because of side effects.
+Finding the sweet spot between seeing the benefit of the drug while minimizing side effects is a key element of figuring out the right dose of Ozempic with your healthcare provider and works well for the vast majority of users; in clinical trials very few people (some trials report less than 5% of people) stopped taking Ozempic because of side effects.

 Still, gastrointestinal side effects aren’t pleasant for most people.
 Fortunately, there are many tools to help these side effects to be less uncomfortable and can be used while still taking Ozempic, especially as your body is adjusting to a new dose.
 These include: